nomeata/haskell-for-readers/haskell-for-readers.md

 `do` notation ☆
 -------------

-So monads are powerful and ubiquitous, and we have these expressive monad operators to compose monadic action, both for concrete monads and for abstract monads.
+So monads are powerful and ubiquitous, and we have these expressive monad operators to compose monadic actions, both for a concrete monad, or abstractly.
 Code written using these operations might look like this:

 ``` {.haskell .slide}
 -- parses the format `23+42i` as a complex number